 Your grade shows how well you did in the exam.
-If you achieve a grade A, this means you performed exceptionally well and that your English is above B2 level, the level of Cambridge English: First for Schools.
+If you achieved a grade A, this means you performed exceptionally well and that your English is above Level B2, the level of Cambridge English: First.
 Your certificate will show that you received the First Certificate in English and that you showed ability at Level C1.

 If you achieve a grade B or C in the exam, you will receive the First Certificate in English at Level B2.
-If your performance is below B2 level, but within B1 level, you will get a Cambridge English certificate stating that you showed ability at Level B1.
-Cambridge English: First for Schools candidates receive the same First Certificate in English certificate as students who take Cambridge English: First.
+If your performance is below Level B2, but within Level B1, you will get a Cambridge English certificate stating that you showed ability at Level B1.

-6. What exactly is the online Results Verification Service?
+6. What is the online Results Verification Service?

-This service allows universities, colleges or employers to view and check your exam results.
-If an institution wants to verify your results, you will need to give them your candidate ID number and secret number.
-If you've lost these numbers, the centre where you took your exam can provide them.
+This service enables universities, colleges or employers to view and check exam results.
+If an institution wants to verify your result, you will need to give them your candidate ID number and secret number.
+If you have lost these details, the centre where you took your exam can provide them.